 All of the prepping in the world does no good if YOU are not in the equation.
 Neglecting your own health puts you, your family, your friends, your stuff, and your group at risk.
-Not only will you not be 100% optimum for whatever emergency comes your way, you may, in fact, become the emergency.
+Not only will you not be 100% optimum for whatever emergency comes your way, but you may also, in fact, become the emergency.

 Beginning to have trouble seeing?
 Make sure you’re up to date with eye exams.
-Then grab extra pairs of prescriptives to store in Bug Out Bags / 72 hour kits, your go bag and wherever else you store preps.
-If you just need reading lenses, going to a mass-market retailer can get you pairs for inexpensive amounts to use instead of going through a optic shop.
+Then grab extra pairs of prescriptives to store in Bug Out Bags / 72-hour kits, your go-bag, and wherever else you store preps.
+If you just need reading lenses, going to a mass-market retailer can get you pairs for inexpensive amounts to use instead of going through an optic shop.